Soumya-420/SecureCorp-Security-Assessment/README.md

 *DISCLAIMER: This tool is a simulation for educational and portfolio purposes only.
 No actual systems are harmed during the use of this website.*

+## Legal Notice
+This project is publicly visible for viewing purposes only.

+No rights are granted to use, copy, modify, distribute, or reuse any part of this code without explicit written permission from the author.

+© 2026 Soumyadeep Saha.
+All Rights Reserved.
 **© 2025 SecureCorp Systems**